devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `passwd john`{{execute}}

-Now, You can connect to the system using
-This user which we created is a real user, But also to run our software or applications inside the server
+Now, You can connect to the system using from another terminal This user which we created is a real user, But also to run our software or applications inside the server

 # Additional Commands for Practice